numirias/pytest-json-report/README.md

 ## Format

-The JSON report is a list of test result items (dicts):
+The JSON report is an array of test result objects:

 ```python
 [